 You can introduce all learning materials and documentation via a learning path that can be customized to each role while remaining your one-stop shop for onboarding knowledge.
 Consider prepopulating these paths with videos and articles to make learning more dynamic.

 Learning paths make onboarding way more fun and speed up a new employee‘s involvement with a company.
-If using a platform for learning, create reminders, follow the onboarding progress, and set up quizzes to assess if the material you provided was efficient at communicating the information your employee needs to know.
+If using a platform for learning (like Leapsome), create reminders, follow the onboarding progress, and set up quizzes to assess if the material you provided was efficient at communicating the information your employee needs to know.

 4. Introduce them to the team